isomerpages/moe-standrewssec/_general-information/School Canteen.md

 •	Before operating the stall, both applicant and stall assistant(s) must pass the Food & Beverage Workforce Skills Qualification - Basic Food Hygiene Course conducted by SkillsFuture Singapore (SSG) accredited training providers before they can apply for a hawker license from NEA.
 Success applicant will then be required to apply for hawker license from National Environment Agency (NEA) upon successful completion of course and open an account with Singapore Power Supply for the supply of water and gas.

-The Canteen application form can be obtained from:-
+**The Canteen application form can be obtained from:-**

 •	St Andrew’s Secondary School Guard House from Monday to Friday, 8.00am to 5.00pm

 •	MOE website at
 https://schadmsvc.moe.gov.sg/schcanteenapplication

-Interested applicant must submit the following documents either via email to chan_ying_xian@schools.gov.sg or to the school’s General Office by 26 May 2023, 5pm.
+Interested applicant must submit the following documents either via email to chan_ying_xian@schools.gov.sg or to the school’s General Office by **26 May 2023, 5pm**.

 •	Completed Canteen Application Form

 •	Photocopy of NRIC (front and back)